 Who Should Use Data Archiving?

 Any organization that aggregates and stores a significant amount of data should archive it.
 Some specific regulatory standards (such as PCI-DSS, HIPAA, SOX), impose frequency and retention requirements.
-But it is up to each organization to determines when data should be archived, how long it is kept before it can be overwritten or destroyed, and where it should be stored.
+But it is up to each organization to determine when data should be archived, how long it is kept before it can be overwritten or destroyed, and where it should be stored.
 Archived data can be used for disaster recovery, but it’s mainly useful after a cyber-incident during forensic investigations.

 Organizations that don’t have a lot of data can use simple backups instead of archives.
 But most businesses accumulate large amounts of data as they grow.
 Unused old data can needlessly take up terabytes of storage.